I tried NVIDIA Nemotron 3 Ultra

 | Various cloud providers | Each provider's pricing | NVIDIA mentions SageMaker JumpStart, Google Cloud, and Microsoft Foundry |

-In NVIDIA's technical blog, clouds including SageMaker JumpStart, Google Cloud, Microsoft Foundry, and Oracle Cloud were named as providers.
-However, I couldn't track down Ultra-specific pages in each company's catalog myself, so here I'll use the most accessible option: the free API at build.nvidia.com.
+In NVIDIA's technical blog, cloud providers including SageMaker JumpStart, Google Cloud, Microsoft Foundry, and Oracle Cloud were mentioned as distribution channels.
+However, I couldn't track down individual Ultra pages in each provider's catalog myself, so here I'll use the most accessible option: the free API at build.nvidia.com.

-There's also another interesting channel for agent use cases.
-Nous Research, the developer of Hermes Agent, has joined NVIDIA's Nemotron Coalition and partnered with Nebius to open Nemotron 3 Ultra for free on Nous Portal for 2 weeks (June 4–18).
-With Hermes Agent, whether on Desktop or CLI, you just select nvidia/nemotron-3-ultra:free as the model.
-I previously wrote an article about running Hermes Agent on DGX Spark's OpenShell with NemoHermes, so essentially you can run 550B directly from Hermes.
-Being able to immediately try Ultra—designed for long-running agents—from an agent execution platform seems like a natural fit.
+There's one more interesting channel for agent use cases.
+Nous Research, the developer of Hermes Agent, has joined NVIDIA's Nemotron Coalition and partnered with Nebius to open up Nemotron 3 Ultra for free on Nous Portal for 2 weeks (June 4–18).
+With Hermes Agent, whether on Desktop or CLI, you can call it just by selecting nvidia/nemotron-3-ultra:free as the model.
+I previously wrote an article about running Hermes Agent on DGX Spark's OpenShell with NemoHermes, and now you can run 550B directly from Hermes.
+Being able to immediately try Ultra, designed for long-running agents, from an agent execution platform seems like a natural fit.

 Trying it out with the free API at build.nvidia.com

-Since the API is OpenAI-compatible, you can call it just by swapping the base URL and model ID in the openai client.
+The API is OpenAI compatible, so you can call it just by replacing the base URL and model ID with the openai client.

 import os